denliehoo/personal-portfolio/README.md

 - Responsiveness

+  - When less than around 680px, display a hamburger icon that instead opens a drawer upon clicking and shows the navbar there instead

 - Non-dev related:
   - Place projects and experiences in DB
   - Host project images on some website and ensure it is in the DB